Virtual Liver Life Walk Details

 START FUNDRAISING TODAY

-Fundraising is the most important part of your participation in Liver Life Walk.
-To help make it easier we provide all of our walkers with sample emails, a personal fundraising page and staff to provide guidance and fundraising support.
-Online fundraising is available OR you can mail donations to:
+Fundraising is key to your participation in the Virtual Liver Life Walk..
+To make it easier, we provide all walkers with sample emails, a customizable personal fundraising page and staff to provide guidance, coaching and support.
+Online fundraising is available OR you may mail donations to:

 American Liver Foundation